The Hardest of Work Transitions

 2. The “you know me and I know you but our relationship has to be different now” approach

 Maybe it was my Marine Corps experience but I have always subscribed to the latter approach.
-I recall the experience I had when I returned in a senior leadership position to the FBI Office in Portland after a number of years away in other assignments around the country.
-I had begun my FBI career in Portland and had a number of good friends with whom I’d drank beer and played poker.
+I recall the experience I had when I returned to the FBI Office in Portland in a senior leadership position after a number of years away in other assignments around the country.
+I had begun my FBI career in Portland and had a number of good friends with whom I’d hunted, drank beer, and played poker.
 A great group of guys.

 Not long after this conversation, this same Agent and another Agent approached me with a proposal for an operation.
 After some back and forth, I told them that I couldn’t support their proposal.
 The looks on their faces told me everything and I said, “I can tell what you’re thinking – Eric used to be a good guy but now he’s an a-hole.”
 After a brief pause, they both laughed and said I’d read their minds.
 We all laughed together…but my answer was still “no.”